kill9zombie/elixir_dojo/DOJO.md

 We use patten matching in function heads too, ie:

+Just look at this example, don't try this in the shell just yet.

 ```elixir
 defmodule Dojo.Hello do

   @doc """
   Says hello to you.
   """